-A private duty nurse provides long-term, comprehensive hourly nursing care in a patient’s home.
-Private duty nurses are skilled in managing medical equipment and technology.
+Private duty nurses provide long-term, comprehensive hourly nursing care and are skilled in managing medical equipment and technology.
 A patient will have a nurse in the home anywhere from 4 to 24 hours per day.
 Private duty nursing is also sometimes referred to as continuous skilled nursing or block shift nursing.

 Who Needs a Private Duty Nurse?

 Private duty nurses take care of patients of all ages.
 They can be children who require medical care due to a congenital condition or disease, as well as adults who need continuous care for conditions such as ALS, Parkinson’s disease, or after a stroke.

 Here are some examples of medical conditions that warrant private duty nursing:

 - Traumatic brain injury